 The dermatome map is exactly what it sounds like: a map of the body that physicians have compiled over time that shows where each dermatome begins and ends, as well as which spinal nerve corresponds to each area.
 Physicians use their knowledge of this map to test for potential spinal nerve injuries.

 Dermatome maps correspond to the levels of the spine.
 Listed from top to bottom, the spinal levels are called the cervical ©, thoracic (T), lumbar (L) and sacral (S) levels.
 Some examples of dermatomes and their corresponding spinal levels are:

 - Middle and sides of calves – L4 and L5

 - Fronts of thighs – L2

 - Inner and outer forearms – C6 and T1

 - Shoulders – C4 and C5

-In most dermatome tests, the doctor draws his or her fingers, a cotton swab, a paperclip, a pin, or a similar instrument across the skin in the suspicious dermatome.
-The doctor asks the patient to respond to the sensation to make sure the stimulation is being felt.
+In most dermatome tests, the physician draws his or her fingers, a cotton swab, a paperclip, a pin or a similar instrument across the skin in the suspicious dermatome.
+He or she will ask the patient to respond to the sensation to make sure the stimulation is being felt.
 The same will be done on the other side of the dermatome to make sure the symmetrical sensation is intact.